thomasaarholt/prism-em.github.io/source-code.md

 The graphical user interface, `prismatic-gui`, is programmed with [Qt5](https://www.qt.io/), which is a cross-platform framework for programming GUIs.
 Qt is extremely rich, but it is also rather complicated and has a fairly steep learning curve if you want to understand how everything works together.
 I think the most important concept in Qt is the system of [signals and slots](http://doc.qt.io/qt-5/signalsandslots.html).
 Once you understand how signals and slots work with an event loop, GUI programming is simplified greatly, at least conceptually.

-GUI programming is pretty verbose, and so I'm not going to dump a bunch of code into this document, but I will make a few comments about the general process for building a n application like `prismatic-gui`.
+GUI programming is pretty verbose, and so I'm not going to dump a bunch of code into this document, but I will make a few comments about the general process for building an application like `prismatic-gui`.
 All of the GUI code is contained with `Qt/` within the `Prismatic` package.

 * The layout of the GUI was entirely done with Qt Designer.
 Some will argue that it is better to manually program the widgets, but I found Qt Designer to be totally sufficient for my purposes.
 I made extensive use of horizontal/vertical layouts to make things align and resize properly.
 * Like the CLI, the GUI is used to create a `Metadata` object that is used to run the simulation.
 Custom slots were used to connect GUI widgets with the appropriate `Metadata` parameters.
 There is some parameter validation.
 So when a user changes a parameter, a signal is emitted that is connected to a slot that performs a parameter validation and, if this passes, then sets the appropriate `Metadata` parameter.